dadmehrdi/Machine-Learning/README.md

 ### Capital_Management
 "XYZ_Capital_Management" aims to implement different techniques, including deep neural network and regression, to forecast y using x_1 to x_5 - the 1st part of the code aims to bring empirical evidence for some theoretical questions.

-###  Web Scraping
-"AEA_Scraping" aims to extract and visualize the frequency of the top 10 non-academic positions from the 2022 Job Openings for Economists (JOE) listings on the American Economic Association (AEA) website using web scraping techniques.

 ### Apple Stock Price Prediction using LSTM
 "Apple Stock Price Prediction" aims to predict Apple's stock prices for 2023 using Long Short-Term Memory (LSTM) networks.
 LSTM is a type of recurrent neural network optimized for sequence prediction problems.

-### IPUMS data
-"IPUMS data" utilizes 2021 datasets to dissect income and demographic trends.
-Statistical tests and causal inference methods analyze correlations, aiming to spotlight socioeconomic factors influencing income.

 ### Income Prediction with Decision Tree Ensembles
 "Decisions Trees" compares Gradient Boosting, AdaBoost, and Random Forest using IPUMS data to predict six-digit incomes, highlighting each ensemble method's effectiveness and decision-making process.